anolan23/Forkify/README.md

 # Forkify

 This is a frontend application only.
 Data fetches from a 3rd party [food API](https://forkify-api.herokuapp.com).
-As a user of the website, they can search a nd bookmark recipes.
+As a user of the website, they can search and bookmark recipes.
 They can also create recipes.
 ## Built with
 - HTML
 - SCSS